awsdocs/amazon-connect-admin-guide/doc_source/default-outbound.md

 1. The customer remains in the system \(on the call\) after the flows ends\.

-For instructions about how to override and change a default contact flow, see [Change a default contact flow](change-default-contact-flow.md)\.
+For instructions about how to override and change a default flow, see [Change a default flow](change-default-contact-flow.md)\.

+**Tip**
+Wondering if a default flow has been changed?
+Use [flow version control](flow-version-control.md) to view the original version of the flow\.